 How do you select a page protector?

-First, make sure that your page protector is acid-free and archival quality.
+First, make sure that your page protector is acid-free.
 C-Line’s Memory

-Book Scrapbooking Products are manufactured from acid-free, archival quality polypropylene.
+Book Scrapbooking Products are manufactured from acid-free polypropylene.
 Page protectors that contain acid can damage scrapbook pages.
 Acids can react in different ways depending on the environment and the materials they come into contact with.
 Acids can react with photos, paper and other scrapbook products causing corrosion, discoloration, shortened life span and brittleness among other problems.
 Acid-free refers to products that have a pH level within a certain range of acceptability to preserve long-life.
-The term archival quality implies a material’s ability to be stable over time and/or not be reactive with other materials.
-There is no agreed upon standard definition for defining a material’s archival properties at this time.

 Mylar® is another material that is used for page protectors.
-It is considered both acid-free and archival quality.
+It is also considered acid-free.
 Mylar is not used as often as polypropylene because it is much more expensive.